dschuurman/jtmap/README.md

 ---
 ### For Linux

-Python ver.
-3.x is required.
+Python version 3.x is required.
 To install dependencies, type the following in a terminal:

 ```